Last updated on September 17th, 2023 at 08:30 am

 Malnutrition is one of the most common problems seen in kittens that are weaned late.
 They may not receive enough nutrition from their mother’s milk if solid food is introduced too late.

-In addition, dehydration can occur due to inadequate access to water or other fluids during this period.
+Dehydration can occur due to inadequate access to water or other fluids during this period.

 Late-weaned kittens may also have difficulty socializing with other cats and can be more prone to aggression because they were unable to learn appropriate behavior at an early age.